 Tip: Tokens (a.k.a. substitutable special text) may be used in the subject line, message and email recipient fields.
 Tokens use a variable in the workflow definition that is replaced by data from the certificate request, certificate, or certificate metadata at processing time.
 For example, you can select \$(requester) in the workflow definition for an enrollment request and the email message will contain the specific certificate requester name instead of the variable \$(requester).
-Fields that support tokens are indicated with \$0 at the top right of the field.
+Fields that support tokens are indicated with O at the top right of the field.
 To use a token in a field, begin typing at the location where you want the token to appear, starting with \$(.
 Once you have typed \$(, a second ) will appear automatically along with a dropdown of available tokens to

-req to see only tokens that begin "req").
+App eq to see only tokens that begin "req").

-Cer uffcate Request Approved for \$(requestcn)

-roval Email Message highlighted in purple.

-Hel o \$(requester:givenname).
+Token fields are

+(requester:givenname).

-certificate you requested in the name \$(requestcn) was cessfully approved with the following comment
+entificate you requested in the name \$(requestion) was ssfully approved with the following comment:

-\$(a) provalsignalcmnts)
+\$(ap rovalsignalcmnts)

-You will receive an update when it has been issued.
+You III receive an update when it has been issued.